 1. Think of the title of your movie.
-Rate your degree of your emotional distress around just the title, not the movie itself.
+Rate the intensity of your emotional distress around just the title, not the movie itself.
 For instance, on the distress scale of 0 to 10 where 0 is no distress and 10 represents maximum distress, you might be an 8 when you think of the title "The Meeting."
 Write down your movie title, and your number.

 2. Work the movie title into an EFT "Setup Statement."
 It might sound something like this: "Even though [Insert Your Movie Title Here] I deeply and completely accept myself."
-Then tap on the EFT acupressure points, while repeating the setup statement three times.
+Then tap on the side of your hand, known as the “karate chop” point, while repeating the setup statement three times.
+Then tap through the rest of the EFT tapping points, repeating the title of the movie as you tap each one.
 Your distress level will typically go down.
 You may have to do EFT several times on the title for it to reach a low number like 0 or 1 or 2.

 3. Once the title reaches a low number, think of the "neutral point" before the bad events in the movie began to take place.
 For John, the neutral point was when he was walking home from school, before the bullies saw him.
 Once you've identified the neutral point of your own movie, start running the movie through your mind, until you reach a point where the emotional intensity rises.
 In John's case, the first emotionally intense point was when he saw the bullies.